ASAKASA

 Raised in Canada.
 Background spans defence, intelligence, and humanitarian operations across multiple regions, with subsequent work founding and running ventures in the United Kingdom, transition into quantitative systems work, and UK commercial law training.
 Now based in Bucharest.
 Fellow of the Royal Society of Arts and the Royal Asiatic Society.

 Separately from the lab and on personal account only, an investor and quantitative operator running personal-capital strategies — covered-call income, energy, financials, and broad-market indices — with discretionary focus on asymmetric exposure in defence and civilizational-technology regimes: space and orbital infrastructure, semiconductors, energy and nuclear, and quantum computing.
-This personal activity is conducted outside Asakasa SRL.
+This personal activity is conducted outside Asakasa Technologies SRL.

 The operating posture comes from prior work more than from the credentials.
 Defence and intelligence experience disciplines the lab's source taxonomy: Tier-A primary versus mainstream versus single-account; corroboration before action; the difference between a signal and an artifact.
 Operational experience under real consequence disciplines the risk posture: costs are first-class, the wrong action is worse than no action, and a quiet system is doing its job.